-1.0 INTRODUCTION AND DESCRIPTION OF THE WATERSHED
+1.0 INTRODUCTION AND DESCRIPTION OF THE RIVER AND WATERSHED

 The Cedar Creek watershed covers approximately 1,010,842 acres in southwest North Dakota and is part of the Missouri River Basin.
-Cedar Creek is a perennial stream and flows through five counties in southwest North Dakota, providing recreational and agricultural water supply, while it delineates county lines as it flows to the Cannonball River (Figure 1).
-Originating in the northeast corner of Bowman County and the southeast corner of Slope County, Cedar Creek winds its way in a southeast direction across Adams, Grant, and Sioux Counties where it confluences with the Cannonball River 18 miles south of Raleigh, North Dakota.
-General characteristics and facts on the Cedar Creek watershed and Cedar Creek are provided in Table 1.
+Cedar Creek is a perennial stream that flows through five counties in southwest North Dakota, providing a recreational and agricultural water supply, while it delineates county lines as it flows to the Cannonball River (Figure 1).
+Originating in the northeast corner of Bowman County and the southeast corner of Slope County, Cedar Creek winds its way in a southeast direction across Adams, Grant, and Sioux Counties where it joins with the Cannonball River 18 miles south of Raleigh, North Dakota.
+General characteristics of Cedar Creek and its watershed are provided in Table 1.

 Figure 1.
-General Location of the Cedar Creek Watershed.
+General Location of Cedar Creek and its Watershed in North Dakota.